The objective involves getting the goal state color starting from the start state by using the allowed movements.

 I have been the founder of some well-known platforms like makethejobs.com, capable of joining more than 3.000 people after releasing the website in 2014, in only two weeks.
 I am really keen on developing games involving graphs, matrices, and A.I. such as galacticmonsters.com or savealltherobots.com, both founded and developed by myself.

-I am currently working at Opportunity Network as a Python Engineer surrounded by amazing people helping me learn something new every day.
+I am currently working at Opportunity Network as a Software Engineer surrounded by amazing people helping me learn something new every day and helping the platform improve in ways I could never have imagined.
 I am enjoying this fascinating experience as much as I can without losing sight of my own projects.